DanielJDufour/geojson-random-shift/README.md

 ```

 ### containing to the world
-By default randomShift double checks and makes sure to points move outside of the traditional world bounding box of [-180, -90, 180, 90].
-You can turn this off by the following:
+By default points do not move outside of the traditional world bounding box of [-180, -90, 180, 90].
+You can turn off this check for a minor speedup:
 ```js
 randomShift(geojson, { contain: false });
 ```